mmhanif/self-halt/_posts/books/2022-05-05-the-five-dysfunctions-of-a-team.md

 *Audible*

+A classic that I assigned to my team at Meta for our first team "summit".
+Easy, short read that is valuable for anyone working in a team (which is pretty much everyone).

 **Publisher's Description:**
 "The New York Times best-selling team leadership handbook for modern executives, managers, and organizations After her first two weeks observing